If you’re just beginning your search for information on breast cancer, you’ve come to the right place.

 Many changes occur in your breasts during your lifetime.
 Throughout puberty, pregnancy and menopause, the look, structure (anatomy) and function of your breasts change.

 Learning about breast anatomy and how the breasts function can help you understand which changes are normal and which are not.

 This section is a good first step to find out about breast cancer and benign (not cancer) breast conditions.
 It also includes information on breast cancer in men and provides an overview of breast cancer statistics for many populations.

 Explore these topics and much more using the menu on the left or through the links below.

-In 2017, it's estimated that among U.S. women there will be*:
+In 2018, it's estimated that among U.S. women and men there will be*:

 Breast cancer occurs when cells divide and grow without their normal control.